MicrosoftDocs/appcenter-docs/docs/transition/index.md

 App Center is built to be the successor of HockeyApp that fills the gap and offers a full continuous integration to delivery lifecycle.
 A single solution for continuously building, testing, releasing, and monitoring your apps.

-The known HockeyApp services, Distribution, Crash Reporting, and Analytics are available in App Center, where they join new services exclusive to App Center: Build, Test, Push Notifications, Auth and Data.
-We continued to build additional features such as iOS auto-provisioning and public app store integrations.
+The HockeyApp services, Distribution, Crash Reporting, and Analytics are available in App Center, where they join new services exclusive to App Center: Build, Test, Push Notifications, Auth, and Data.
+App Center also includes additional features such as iOS auto-provisioning and public app store integrations.
 Because HockeyApp’s distribution, crash reporting, and analytics services are available in App Center, HockeyApp will be retired on November 16, 2019.

 ## November 16, 2019: Farewell, HockeyApp!